 - Interest rate risk

 - Equity risk

+- Spread risk

 - Concentration risk

 - Counterparty risk, from both the default risk and the trends of the spread reflecting issuer risk.

-In line with the financial policy of the Company and the strategic asset allocation, which has been set to achieve the adequate income required to pay the relevant guaranteed liabilities, the Company's investment portfolio contains mainly fixed rate assets (54% of total assets SII value) out of which 66% corporate bonds and 34% government bonds.
-Significant part of the portfolio includes Money Market funds at 29% and bond funds at 13% and the residual 4% of the portfolio consists of equity type of assets, through direct exposure or via funds.
+The decision of the shareholder to manage the run-off in the long run led to an update in financial policy of the Company with a new strategic asset allocation focusing on the fixed interest assets, taking advantage of the rise in interest rates in 2002 for the new investments.
+As such the Company's investment asset portfolio at the end of 2022 contains mainly fixed rate assets (90% of total assets SII value) out of which 46% corporate bonds and 54% government bonds.
+The residual part of the portfolio mainly includes Money Market funds at 9% and only 1% of the portfolio consists of equity type of assets, through direct exposure.

-At year-end 2021, the market risk derived mainly from spread risk due to the large allocation of corporate bond while the rest is allocated between equity risk and concentration.
+At year-end 2022, the market risk derived mainly from spread and interest rate risk due to the large allocation in bonds while the rest is allocated between equity risk and concentration.